MaRDI4NFDI/docker-wikibase/README.md

 **Please note that:**
 * When restoring the database from a SQL backup, all revisions will be overwritten.
-* When restoring the pages from an XML backup, if a page has a newer revision than the page in the backup, then the newer revision will be kept.
+* When restoring the pages from an XML backup, if a page has a newer revision than the page in the backup, then the newer revision will be kept (in particular the main page of a newly created mediawiki).
-* When restoring the images directory, all existing files will be overwritten, and existing files inside `/var/www/html/images/` will be kept if not present in the backup (make sure to delete that folder first if keeping old files is not desired).

 Pages erased since the backup was made will be restored.